selectiveintellect/vic/syntax.md

     $frequency = 4MHz;
     $pwmcycle = 20%;

-The language keywords are: `if`, `else` and `while`.
-They are case _sensitive_.
+### Array Constants

+In some situations, the user may want to use an array or a look up table (LUT) for a particular task.
+VIC&trade; allows the user to dedicate a variable to a constant array or an LUT and access it using array indexing notation.
+The LUT has no special index key, except for the numeric index.

+To declare an array the user does this:

+    $my_array = array [ 1, 2, 3, 4, 5, 6, 7, 8, 9 ];

+To declare an LUT the user does this:

+    $my_lut = table [ 0xAB, 0x20, 0xFE, 0xDA, 0xBC, 0x55, 0xAA ];

+To access an array or LUT element the user can do any of the following:

+    $my_var = $my_array[$index]; # $index is a variable with an index
+    $my_var = $my_lut[$index];

+Overflow and underflow are automatically handled by VIC&trade; by making the array or LUT a circular buffer.

+### Pin Constants

-Constants are validated keywords that are not the language keywords but represent some aspect of the MCU being targeted.
+Pin constants are validated keywords that are not the language keywords but represent some aspect of the MCU being targeted.
 Generally they are the pin names, such as those shown in the [pin diagram](gettingstarted.html#savingcodeashelloworld.vic) of the MCU.
 Many other standard names are also accepted such as: